lidofinance/lido-improvement-proposals/LIPS/lip-22.md

 #### Function: `depositERC20To`

 The deposit method of the L1 bridge will remain unchanged as it is required to conform to the same interface to maintain compatibility with the Optimism UI.
-However, if the user passes the `stETH` tokens, it wraps `L1 stETH` into `L1 wstETH`, sends it across, and then unwraps it to `L2 stETH` on the other side.
+However, if the user passes the stETH tokens, it wraps L1 stETH into L1 wstETH, sends it across, and then unwraps it to L2 stETH on the other side.

 #### Function: `pushTokenRate`
-Pushes token rate by depositing zero `stETH` tokens.
+Pushes token rate by depositing zero stETH tokens.
 ```solidity
 function pushTokenRate(uint32 l2Gas_) external
 ```